San Francisco’s Victorian Haas-Lilienthal House

 The home was retrofitted and repaired as close as possible to the original after the San Francisco earthquake in 1906.
 The original “ice box” (L) is now used for storage.
 The stove is typical of the time for the wealthy.
 Dinnerware is visible inside a built-in redwood hutch.
 (Courtesy of Barry Schwartz Photography)

-The living room with hardwood floors covered by a Persian carpet is located on the main floor of the house, just off the dining room.
+The living room, with hardwood floors covered by a Persian carpet, is located on the main floor of the house, just off the dining room.
 The walls are covered in redwood paneling and surround a marble fireplace.
 The fireplace has brass andirons, fireplace tools, and a box for wood on the side.
 In the center of the room is a Queen Anne-style chair covered with tapestry fabric.
 The room is lit by a multi-globed brass<strong> </strong>chandelier.
 (Courtesy of Barry Schwartz Photography)

-The living room with hardwood floors covered by a Persian carpet is located on the main floor of the house, just off the dining room.
+The living room, with hardwood floors covered by a Persian carpet, is located on the main floor of the house, just off the dining room.
 The walls are covered in redwood paneling and surround a marble fireplace.
 The fireplace has brass andirons, fireplace tools, and a box for wood on the side.
 In the center of the room is a Queen Anne-style chair covered with tapestry fabric.
 The room is lit by a multi-globed brass chandelier.
-(Courtesy of Barry Schwartz Photography)
+Courtesy of Barry Schwartz Photography

 The back bedroom is on the second floor, with walls adorned with sizeable floral-patterned wallpaper and wall sconce lighting.
 A chandelier is in the center of the ceiling.
-The fireplace has been designed to scale, with a small mantle and a tiled front.
+The fireplace has been designed to scale, with a small mantel and a tiled front.
 The stained-glass windows above the plane glass windows with ruffled sheer curtains are typical of the Queen Anne style.
 A dressing screen next to a bed was used for modesty when changing, especially if servants were helping one to dress.
 (Courtesy of Barry Schwartz Photography)

 Would you like to see other kinds of arts and culture articles?
 Please email us your story ideas or feedback at [email protected]